ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Problem to be solved

-As the size of the blockchain grows, it becomes more and more infeasible for clients and light wallets to download the entire blockchain and keep it updated from the network.
+As the size of the blockchain grows, it becomes more and more difficult for clients and light wallets to download the entire blockchain and keep it updated from the network.
 In particular, as the transaction volume increases, the amount of data required would put undue pressure on smaller clients (mobile, embedded, constrained devices), or users with limited data transfer (mobile or restrictive ISP).
 A solution is required to minimize the required data transfer and enable the client to verify that interesting transactions have been included in the blockchain.
 "Interesting transactions" are defined as all transactions the client is interested in (to or from the client's address, or other addresses the client is following).

-This specification defines a procedure clients can use to verify for transaction inclusion in the Redacted Window, without having to download the entire chain with all its blocks and all applicable transactions.
+This specification defines a procedure which clients can use to verify for transaction inclusion in the Redacted Window, without having to download the entire chain with all its blocks and all applicable transactions.

 ### Minimal required block headers